|Founded||Founded in 1968 by Harold Walker in or near Lower West Side|

 On November 11, 1978 the People Nation alliance was created in the prison system and since the Latin Counts and Bishops were so closely united the Bishops were able to be accepted into the People Nation right away in 1978.

 Between the 1970s and 1980s the Bishops grew in Pilsen even more to have a presence within the area of 16th Street to 21st Street and Ashland to Damen.
 The Bishops ventured further into the Heart of Chicago section of the Lower West Side neighborhood to open up 21st and California which was exactly one block away from the Two Two Boys and a few blocks away from the Two Ones which brought more war.
 The Bishops united with the Cullerton Deuces and Artistic Kents (Stone Kents) in that area.
 Eventually the Bishops would spread into the southern part of the Bridgeport neighborhood at 37th and Wallace and 37th and Lituanica (Donovan Park).
-The Bishops would also open in Brighton Park at 40th and Sacramento.
 The conquest of new territory also took the Bishops to take 51st to 52nd and Maplewood in the Gage Park neighborhood.
 The Bishops also advanced on 53rd and Wolcott in the Back of The Yards section of the New City neighborhood.
 Another big landing in the 1980s is when the Bishops arrived in the suburb of Cicero at Cermak Road and 61st and they recruited quite heavily in that suburb and expanded to open up in the suburb of Berwyn.
 The Bishops also got big in far western Illinois in the quad city suburbs of East Moline, Moline, Rock Island and Davenport, Iowa.

 In the year 1991, the Bishops ended up getting tangled up in two significant interalliance gang wars.
 The Bishops were always really tight with the Latin Counts since the Bishops started back in 1968 and they had the brotherly “Bishop Count Nation” or “BCN” that they tagged all over the walls on 18th Street in Pilsen and they often congregated together at 18th and Ashland where their two hoods united.
 Now in 1991 18th and Ashland was a war zone between the two gangs all because of a couple of lethal shootings that started with a fight at a party.
 It all started with a party in which a Bishop and a Count were arguing then got into a fist fight.
 The Bishop would not calm down after the altercation and later that night he strolled to the outside of the Latin Count gang members’ home and shouted disrespectful things about the Latin Counts then started shooting at the house but did not hit his intended target instead he shot the gang members’ girlfriend in the chest, she died instantly.
 Later on that night a Latin Count named “Rhino” gunned down a Bishop named “Chuco” to avenge the death of the Counts’ girlfriend.
 Now the “Bishop Count Nation” or “BCN” was no more.